Gozo farmhouse

 A Gozo Farmhouse is a type of dwelling in Gozo, Malta.
-Because of the many foreign occupations that Maltese islands have been through, the trading roads that were opened across the Mediterranean Sea and its numerous original influences, Malta and Gozo earned a very rich architectural heritage.
+Because of the many foreign occupations that the Maltese islands have been through, the trading roads that were opened across the Mediterranean Sea and its numerous original influences, Malta and Gozo earned a very rich architectural heritage.

 Architecture and history

 Two examples of this flourishing architecture are to be highlighted.
 Both are limestone vernacular-based, as this stone is the most used across the islands.

 Giren

 In the 5th millennium BC, neolithic farmers from Sicily brought a hut-building tradition with Asian origins.
 In the years 3800 BC, this transformed into a spectacular type of architecture.
 As in Stonehenge, megalithic constructions were sacred.
 According to Anthony Bonanno, they had medical or cosmic significance for the people.
 It is the next evolution of those huge rocks constructions that gave the giren we can find nowadays though Malta and Gozo.

 The giren (singular: girna) were little constructions made for the mere needs of farmers and herdsmen.
 It has a double wall made of raw stone in order to protect the owner from hot summers, and its ceiling is usually dome-shaped.
 Though, we can find some square, rectangular or oval-shaped roofs (see Michel Rouvière's schemes).

 The most beautiful and the largest circular giren are to be found in the stretch of fields and rocky ground between the Red Tower and Cirkewwa, while the largest square ones are to be found at Ix-Xaghra Il-Hamra, in the limits of Manikata.